-For the first approach to be successful, there must be drones available, since the new queen will need to mate.
+For the second approach to be successful, there must be drones available in the area, since the new queen will need to mate.
 The new colony must also have eggs, larvae, nurse bees, honey and pollen.

 An important consideration is how long it takes for that new queen to start laying eggs.
 From her own start as an egg to emerging as an adult queen will be 16 days.
 Then she has to mate, which may take another week or so.
 That’s more than three weeks from the split to when the first eggs are laid by the new queen.
 That assumes all goes well, of course.